jfessard/ESProjector/README.md

 Voice control your Panasonic projector with an esp8266 (Alexa compatible) and control sources on an 4x1 HDMI switch

 ## The problem at hand
-My projector is on a high closet, which also houses the media sources.
+My projector is on a high closet, which also houses the media stuff and HDMI cables.
 Since they're behind a door and I don't want to setup an expensive universal remote, I wanted a reliable way of turning the projector on and off, and also switching video sources.
 Since I have several amazon echos, I like the concept of voice controlling everything so that was the main requirement.

-Thankfully I found out about [fauxmoesp] which emulates a wemo device with on/off control, requiring little work and no extra servers/accounts to get it to work. (unlike other solutions I have seen)
+Thankfully I found out about [fauxmoesp] which emulates a wemo device with on/off control, requiring little setup/piping and no extra servers/accounts to get it to work. (unlike other solutions I have seen through IFTTT and such)

 ## Requirements
 * Panasonic PT-AE3000U projector (might work on other Panasonic models if they use the same protocol) [Projector manual][controlspec]